ethereum-optimism/optimism-tutorial/README.md

 [significantly cheaper](https://optimism.io/gas-comparison).

-# Explain that after you do anything you should run normal tests and then Optimism tests.

 ## Building an Optimism Server

 To test and debug on Optimism you need to have a running Optimism server, so the first step is to build one.
 The directions in this section are